evanjpw/headj/README.md

 You _could_ just use some kind of text processor (like the unix/linux `head` command) but there are two issues with that:

 1. If the file doesn't have newlines, that's not helpful.
 2. The text processor will know nothing about JSON, so it will mangle it.

 You _could_ write a script/program to do the work for you.
 I did **that**.
-Then I decided to package it up so you don't have to.
+Then I decided to package it up, so you don't have to.

 `headj` is a command line utility, similar to the `head` command, for producing a subset of a JSON file that is